Ed94/SectoredLang/README.md

 # Features:

-Multi-Leveled abstraction approach to programming: Program from binary to pure logic in using a single implementation handler.
+Multi-Leveled abstraction approach to programming: Program from binary to pure logic using a single implementation handler.

 Refactorable Syntax: All keys for every module/level can be refactored to an alias set/macro.